-To assist you in your preparation for formal training session at the San Diego Coast District Office, the following list is provided: 1.
-Arrange travel through your District Office.
-2. Pre-Training Assignments Instructions on how to access and complete a DiSC® behavioral styles self- assessment will be emailed to you.
-Please complete this assessment by the deadline stated in the email.
-Instructions on how to access and complete a pre-training interests questionnaire will be emailed to you.
-Please complete this questionnaire by the deadline stated in the email.
-3. Remember to bring the following with you to training: □ Program syllabus. ☐ Your DiSC® profile self-assessment (see above) ☐ Reusable water bottle, coffee cup, pencils, pens, etc If you have any questions or need assistance, contact Training Specialist Dave Galant
+To assist you in your prepart the following list is provided: ation for formal training session at the Mott Training Center, 1.
+Arrange travel thro ough your District Office.
+2. Pre-Training Assi gnments how to access and complete a DiSC® behavioral styles self- l be emailed to you.
+Please complete this assessment by the in the email. questionnaire v how to access and complete a pre-training interests vill be emailed to you.
+Please complete this questionnaire by ated in the email.
+3. Remember to brin g the following with you to training: Program sylla abus. ☐ Your DiSC® profile self-assessment (see above) ☐ Reusable wa ter bottle, coffee cup, pencils, pens, etc. If you have any questions or dgalanti@parks.ca.gov . need assistance, contact Training Specialist Dave Galanti,